The Shadow Government Working to Save Obamacare From Collapse

 So instead of Donald Trump, it was Barack Obama using what remains of his bully pulpit to urge people to visit HealthCare.gov on Wednesday.
 And it was Kathleen Sebelius and other former leaders of the Department of Health and Human Services getting the word out that Obamacare is very much alive and open for business.
 If there’s a shadow government in the U.S. right now, this is it.

 “Everybody’s doing what they did before.
-We’re just doing it on the other side of the wall,” said Lori Lodes, co-founder of Get America Covered, an advocacy group that former Obama administration officials started last month to promote the six-week open enrollment period that began on Wednesday.
+We’re just doing it on the other side of the wall,” said Lori Lodes, co-founder of Get America Covered, an advocacy group that former Obama administration officials started last month to promote the six-week open-enrollment period that began on Wednesday.
 Lodes ran outreach for the exchanges as the head of the office of communications for the Centers for Medicare and Medicaid.
 Her partner in the effort is Joshua Peck, who served as chief marketing officer for HealthCare.gov.

-Lodes said she would describe their group as a shadow government, but she readily concedes they are trying to fill gaps created by the Trump administration, which slashed Obamacare’s public outreach budget by 90 percent, chopped the enrollment period in half, and is refusing to run television ads encouraging consumers to sign up for coverage.
+Lodes said she would not describe their group as a shadow government, but she readily concedes they are trying to fill gaps created by the Trump administration, which slashed Obamacare’s public outreach budget by 90 percent, chopped the enrollment period in half, and is refusing to run television ads encouraging consumers to sign up for coverage.
 Democrats see the move as part of a broader campaign to undermine through administrative neglect—or worse—a law that Republicans in Congress have been unable to repeal legislatively.
 “This is a very systematic effort to shut down the various avenues that have been open to consumers to ask questions, get information, try and access health insurance,” Sebelius, who served as HHS secretary from 2009 until 2014, said in a phone interview.
 “It’s really very difficult,” she told me, to see the yearlong effort “as anything other than fundamental sabotage.”

 The primary concern is that the Trump administration’s inaction, along with the president’s insistence on declaring the law already “dead” and “gone,” will depress enrollment so much that the insurance exchanges will collapse under their own weight.
 Market analysts already expect a significant drop-off from the 12.2 million people who signed up for plans last year, and the former Obama officials want to keep enrollment as stable as possible.
 “What could happen is more insurance companies leave the market, and the people who stay decide they have to raise rates even higher,” Sebelius said.